Slendolan/StevesFightClub/docs/final.md

 We also found that the line of sight update function was tied to our agent action tick rate.
 What this resulted in was that sometimes the agent would not be facing a zombie and would still choose to attack.
 Rather than changing our line of sight function to work outside of the agent tick rate, we instead opted to make the agent more complex by introducing another state based on whether a zombie was in range to attack or not.
 Since this was based on the ray observations from Malmo's API, we could easily make a function to calculate the state and be confident in the results.
 Thus the aim is to have the agent not attack if enemies are not in range.

-Our last state change was health status.
+Our last state addition was health status.
 The idea was that we wanted the agent to retreat when it was in low health condition, otherwise it would move towards the enemy for the attack opportunity.
-The agent had 20 health bars, which is too much considering we have already the position and line of sight had increased our state space greatly.
+The agent had 20 health bars, which is too large to add to our state space considering we added the position and line of sight states.
 Therefore we opted to use only 2 states for health status: low (<10 bars) and high health (>= 10 bars).
 We wanted to give some idea of its health to the agent, but in some simplified way.
 We chose to simplify this because the agent's death would often happen near walls.
 With this simplification, we thought the agent's movement would be more influenced by the wall states than the health state.

 **Actions**